 - Operate a personal computer, peripheral equipment and assigned software.

-- Prepare documents, forms, reports and statistical data.
+- Prepare and present documents, forms, reports and statistical data.

-- Ability to operate motor vehicles in a safe and efficient manner, day or night, in compliance with all state laws and regulations regarding operation and licensure.
+- Operate motor vehicles in a safe and efficient manner, day or night, in compliance with all state laws and regulations regarding operation and licensure.

 - Perform routine mathematical computations.

 - Use independent judgment and make technical and professional decisions on a daily basis.